Updated: Oct 25

 This is where you might need to be delicate and set some ground rules.
 Ideally, you should do this before anything gets paid, to avoid feeling stuck or obligated due to financial input.
 If you are tight with numbers due to venue restrictions but your in-laws are insisting on having their distant cousins there on the day, this might be an issue.

 The easiest way to combat any conflict is to divide your numbers upfront and allocate a prearranged amount of guest invites per family.
-A traditional idea is to divide your guest list into thirds – with one-third for your family, one-third for the groom’s family, and one-third for you and your fiancé’s close friends and acquaintances.
+A traditional idea is to divide your guest list into thirds – with one-third for your family, one-third for your partner's family, and one-third for you and your partner's close friends and acquaintances.

 Though saying this there is no cut and dry formula, so the best solution is simply to have an honest and open conversation before any decisions get made to outline your expectations.
 It is important to be grateful for the financial contributions being made to your wedding, but you might need to (respectfully) put your foot down if your family is insisting on full control of the guest list.